erp12/Agent-Sim/README.md

-This project has been put on hold, likeley forever, in favor of helping develope https://github.com/lspector/pucks
+This project has been put on hold, likeley forever, in favor of helping develop https://github.com/lspector/pucks

 # Agent-Sim